 Knee problems are very common and occur in people of all ages.
 Knee problems can be debilitating and interfere with simple activities such as getting up and down from a chair or walking, as well as more aggressive activities like exercise and sports.

-Here are Five Common Types of Knee Injuries:
+Here are Five Common Knee Injuries and Treatments:

 Fracture/Dislocation: